KansasHomes/KansasHomes/readme.txt

 Head over to the project tab to see game progress and road map.

 Project Tab located on KansasHomes repository on GitHub website.

+Kansas Homes is a place holder, it means nothing.